 Eczema is a common skin condition that causes dry, itchy skin.
 Its severity can vary greatly from person to person.
 For some, it may appear as small, localised patches, whilst others may have larger areas of eczema which can have a significant impact on daily life.

 The symptoms of eczema can sometimes be confused with other skin conditions, such as psoriasis.
 However, as treatments can differ, obtaining an accurate diagnosis is essential.
 A dermatologist will take a comprehensive medical history, including enquiring about any family history of eczema (as it can run in families).
-They will also visually assess your skin and may recommend blood tests to gather further information and confirm whether eczema is the underlying cause of your symptoms.
+They will also visually assess your skin to understand whether eczema is the underlying cause of your symptoms.

 Although there is no cure for eczema, there are several effective ways of managing symptoms, including an accurate understanding of triggers (which may include allergy testing), creams, moisturisers, specialist bathing products as well as topical and oral medications.